SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/observable-networks.md

 id: observable-networks
 title: Observable Networks
 sidebar_label: Observable Networks
-description: The Observable Networks App allows you to monitor your Observable Networks deployment from Sumo Logic.
-The App Overview Dashboard provides insight to high-level data about your network.
+description: The Observable Networks app allows you to monitor your Observable Networks deployment from Sumo Logic.
+The app Overview dashboard provides insight to high-level data about your network.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/security-threat-detection/Observable.png')} alt="thumbnail icon" width="75"/>

 The Observable Networks app allows you to monitor your Observable Networks deployment from Sumo Logic.
-The App Overview Dashboard provides insight to high-level data about your network.
+The app Overview Dashboard provides insight to high-level data about your network.

 From Sumo Logic, you may also set up forwarding for log monitoring and authentication logs to Observable Networks.
 With log monitoring, Observable Networks can notify you when it detects that a Collector is missing, exposing gaps in your log coverage.
 Authentication log forwarding allows for more accurate and detailed alerts, using Sumo Logic log data to provide extra richness to Observable's Dynamic Endpoint Modeling algorithms.